wonsunahn/CS1632_Summer2021/exercises/1/README.md

 The IDENTIFIER is some value which will uniquely specify the test case.
 We learned it can be either a number, or a more descriptive label (e.g.
 TEST-INVALID-TIMES, TEST-LOW-NUM-TIMES, etc.).
 For this exercise, please use a descriptive label.
-Note that the INPUT VALUES and OUTPUT VALUES fields in the template are omitted because we are not doing method unit testing.
-Please refer to [Lecture 4: Test Plans](../../lectures/CS1632_Lecture4_Test_Plans.pdf) Slides 8 - 13
-for more details and examples for each item.
+Please refer to [Lecture 4: Test Plans](../../lectures/CS1632_Lecture4_Test_Plans.pdf) Slides 8 - 13 for more details and examples for each item.

 PRECONDITIONS is the **state of the system before performing the test**.
 If the system is a website, it is things like: "user is logged into the website"